michaelbjacobson/CV/README.md

 #### Communication

 - I have a great deal of experience working in customer-facing roles where good communication is absolutely vital.
-Not least during my four years of service in the Metropolitan Police Service.
+Not least during my four years of service with the Metropolitan Police.

 ## Education